N-45div/ResearchIQ/README.md

-Here’s an improved and polished version of your README for **ResearchIQ**, incorporating your voice agent and multi-agent system while removing the “multi-modal” references:

----

 # 🧠 ResearchIQ – Voice-Powered Multi-Agent Research Assistant

 ResearchIQ is an advanced research assistant built with [Next.js](https://nextjs.org), enabling voice-driven, multi-agent research workflows.
 Powered by Vapi AI and leading LLM providers, it retrieves and compares scholarly information from sources like Wikipedia and Google Scholar—making expert research accessible through natural conversation.